Trask, No. 9 Florida handle FCS’s Towson in Swamp, 38-0

 Towson gets a week off before hosting Colonial Athletic Association foe Albany on Oct.
 12.

-Florida begins the toughest part of its schedule by hosting Auburn next Saturday.
+Florida hosts Auburn next Saturday.
 The Tigers have won all three meetings since the schools stopped playing annually in 2003.

 More AP college football: https://apnews.com/Collegefootball and https://twitter.com/AP_Top25